 Soybean Oil – 3 months if refrigerated

-Soybean oil has a known creamy, stable and conditioning lather which can produce a hard bar of soap when used in conjunction with Palm or Coconut oil.
+Soybean oil has a creamy, stable, and conditioning lather.
+It produces a hard bar of soap when paired with palm or coconut oil.
 It’s typically used at 50% or less in cold process recipes.
 We recommend a usage rate of up to 15%.

-Sunflower Oil has a high amount of essential fatty acids and Vitamin E, making it it one of the more cost-effective fixed oils.
-It’s great to blend with other base oils for massage or perfume bases.
-All types of sunflower oil are suitable for soapmaking and have the same SAP value.
-This particular oil produces a lather that is incredibly conditioning to the skin.
-Some soapmakers choose to use it in large proportions in their recipes because it’s a great alternative to the higher-price Olive Oil.
-It does have a slower absorption rate, so it can feel slightly oily on the skin in leave-on recipes, such as balms and lotions.
+Sunflower oil is rich in essential fatty acids and vitamin E, making it it one of the more cost-effective oils.
+It produces a lather that is incredibly conditioning on the skin.
+It does have a slower absorption rate, so it can feel slightly oily on the skin in leave-on recipes like balms and lotions.
 To help increase the shelf life of this oil, be sure to keep it refrigerated.
-It can be used up in cold process recipes up to 100% but is typically used at 20% or less.
+It can be used in cold process recipes up to 100%, but we recommend 20% or less.

 Walnut Oil – 3 months

 This antioxidant-rich oil conditions and moisturizes the skin.
 It can be used up to 15% in cold process soap.

 When it comes to skincare, wheat germ oil has a lot to offer.
 It’s jam-packed with nutrients like vitamins A, B, D, and E. Even though the oil is fairly heavy, it has a light and almost powdery feeling on the skin.
 It can be used in cold process up to 10%.